EucretiaM/Eucretia-Matyala-SoftwareEng.Assignments/Reflection.md

 ### Assignment 5 Reflection
 Putting the idea on paper was super exciting, but the implementation was super challenging.
 Having Math symbols on the system was a super challenging implementation.
 The choice of the backend language and the database a challenging; ultimately, JavaScript wins.

+### Assignment 6 Reflection
+I was so excited to come up with the idea of developing a Math App that would help learners improve their Math mark.
+The biggest challenge was implementing Math symbols and the CRUD in the application.
+Instant messaging took more time than expected because, I took Frond end designers a week more to do wireframes, hence the project was delayed by a week.
+User interfaces were below standards and had to be redone more than three times.

 ### Assignment 7 Reflection
 I tried to make/export a Kanban board to an .md file, but it doesn't show as it is on the projects.
 Please refer to the one in the projects.
 I made projects accessible for reference, as they show exactly what I did.
 I learnt that system design and system development need extensive research on how user needs or conceptual ideas would be transformed into a real-life system.
 User requirements are huge when it comes to system design.
 One has to do extensive research, otherwise, the system may not serve what it was developed for.